A. Application and Eligibility

-C. How does the Dental Primary + Vision Plan work?
+C. How does the Dental Primary Preferred plan work?

 Taking care of your teeth is an important part of your overall health.
-We can help keep your smile healthy and happy with our Dental Primary + Vision Plan.
+We can help keep your smile healthy and happy with our Dental Primary Preferred plan.
 More dentists in our network means you are more likely to keep the same dentist you use today and also have complete coverage available when traveling.
 Our network provides access to many dental providers.
-If you use an out-of-network dentist, Dental Primary + Vision Plan pays benefits based on the network negotiated rate.
-An out-of-network dentist can bill a patient for any remaining amount up to the billed charge
+If you use an out-of-network dentist, Dental Primary Preferred plan pays benefits based on the network negotiated rate.
+An out-of-network dentist can bill a patient for any remaining amount up to the billed charge.

 - Preventive care covered at 100% after $25 copay with NO deductible or waiting period.

 - Basic Services* have a $50 calendar-year deductible per covered person, with a maximum of 3 individual $50 deductibles per family – so if you have a family of 4, 5, 6 or even more, you’re only responsible for $150 in deductibles for the whole family!